TruebitProtocol/truebit-eth/README.md

 The following reference highlights some key [Solidity](https://solidity.readthedocs.io/) functions that you may wish to use in your own smart contracts or interact with via [web3.js](https://web3js.readthedocs.io/).
 Note that the file `truebit-eth/wasm-client/goerli.json` contains addresses and the ABI interface for Truebit's `fileSystem` and `incentiveLayer` contracts on Görli testnet.
 An analogous file for Ethereum mainnet appears in the same directory.
 The `tru` token contract follows the standard ERC-20 interface described [here](https://docs.openzeppelin.com/contracts/3.x/api/token/erc20#IERC20).

-Here is a simple "hello world" example in JavaScript which prints task data from Truebit's `fileSystem` and `incentiveLayer`.
+Below is a simple "hello world" JavaScript example which prints task data from Truebit's `fileSystem` and `incentiveLayer`.
 ```js
 const fs = require('fs')
 const Web3 = require('web3')